January 20th - February 3rd, 2017

 - 1 bathing suit

-- 1 bandanna (many uses – I usually wet mine and wrap it around my neck for the afternoon tours to keep me cool)
+- 1 bandanna (many uses – wet and wrap it around neck during the afternoon tours to keep cool)

 - 1 hat with a brim (baseball caps cover your nose but not your ears)